PerfectlySoft/PerfectDocs/guide/crypto.md

 The Perfect-Crypto package is a general purpose cryptography library built on OpenSSL.
 It provides high level objects for dealing with the following cryptographic tasks:

-* Message digests and hashes
+* Message digests and hashes, sign/verify
 * Cipher based encryption/decryption
 * Random data generation of arbitrary byte lengths
+* HMAC key generation
+* PEM format public/private key reading
+* JWT (JSON Web Token) creation and validation

 It also provides some encoding related functions which are generally useful but are commonly used along with cryptography, particularly when converting binary data to and from a character printable state.